 At Colorado SKIES Academy, project-based learning (PBL) is at the core of what we do.
-This revolutionary model helps learners understand the valuable collaboration, academic and problem-solving skills our global economy will demand from them.
+This revolutionary model helps learners understand the valuable collaborative, academic, and problem-solving skills our global economy will demand from them.
 Through the PBL method, learners tackle deeply engaging projects about real-world issues that require critical thought, inquiry, and synthesis then culminate in regular Presentations of Learning (POLs) to their peers, facilitators, community members, and parents.

 The PBL model requires learners to research, collaborate, and carefully weigh information and evidence in a nuanced problem-solving environment.
 It teaches learners to accept feedback, create solutions, and present their findings in a high-performance context, preparing them for the rigors of the 21st-century economy and the challenges of a global world.
 It is, in a word, transformative.